lucascheistwer/star-wars-api/README.md

    ```bash
    npm install
    ```
 3. Setup the environment variables by creating a .env file in the project root.
-Ask to the admin of this project for this variables.
+Ask to the admin of this project for these variables.

 ## Running the Application